 What if You Decide Not to Appoint a Guardian or Conservator?

 Without a valid Guardian or Conservator, it is extremely tough to coordinate with financial and medical institutions.
-These entities are bound by laws that make it nearly impossible for anyone besides the incapacitated person to make important decisions and transactions on his own behalf.
-This could mean loss of a home and assets as he lay in a hospital indefinitely.
+These entities are bound by very strict laws.
+Ultimately, these laws make it nearly impossible for anyone besides the incapacitated person to make important decisions.
+Also, they restrict anyone making transactions for them.
+This could mean the loss of a home and assets as he lay in a hospital indefinitely.
+So, guardianships and conservatorships are important subjects for one to look into to prevent such things from happening.

-To begin the process of becoming a Guardian and/or Conservator, it is best to reach out to the Bolinger Law Firm of St. Louis first.
-We are here to guide you, ensure that you are completing the process legally, and become your advocate in the event that your request is challenged.
+To begin the process of becoming a Guardian and/or Conservator, it is best to reach out to the Bolinger Law Firm of St. Louis.
+We are here to guide you and ensure that you are completing the process legally.
+That is to say, we become your advocate in the event that your request is challenged.

-We are devoted to compassionately protecting your loved one by making sure the necessary legal support system is in place.
-Contact us today for your free consultation and untangle the legal knot to start providing the best care for your loved one right away.
+We are devoted to compassionately protecting your loved ones.
+Above all, we make sure the necessary legal support system is in place.
+Contact us today for your free consultation.
+In conclusion, we will untangle the legal knot to start providing the best care for your loved one right away.
 (636) 386-8322